tonydrayton/SysProg-Class/intro/howitworks/readme.md

-## Introduciton - How Things Really Work
+## Introduction - How Things Really Work

 The purpose of this folder is to break down how linux starts and executes a program you develop in `C`.
 It does this via a series of examples that return a value to the shell after you execute the program.